Emerging {\gamma}-soft-like spectrum in 196Pt in the SU3-IBM (I): Introduction

 These new results presented by Ref. \cite{Fortunato11,Zhang12} encourage us to understand the existing experimental phenomena from a new perspective.
 Some new and unexpected results have emerged recently.
 A new shape triangle can be drawn (see Fig. 1), which is similar to the Casten triangle related to the Hamiltonian (1) \cite{Casten06}.
-In the SU3-IBM new theory \cite{Wang22}, new $\gamma$-soft triaxial rotation is found, which is different from the \textrm{O(6)} $\gamma$-unrelated rotational mode in Hamiltonian (1).
+In the SU3-IBM new theory \cite{Wang22}, new $\gamma$-soft-like triaxial rotation is found, which is different from the \textrm{O(6)} $\gamma$-unrelated rotational mode in Hamiltonian (1).
 The shape transitional behaviors from the \textrm{U(5)} limit to the \textrm{SU(3)} degenerate point was numerically explored (green line in Fig. 1).
-The key observation is that, spherical-like $\gamma$-soft triaxial rotational spectra actually exists (see Fig. 5 (a)), which may be the candidate to solve the spherical nucleus puzzle \cite{Heyde11,Heyde16,Garrett18}.
-Within the parameter region of the green line in Fig. 1, we find the unexpected result that there is an accidental degeneracy of the corresponding energy levels between the ground and quasi-$\gamma$ bands such that they form an exactly degenerate multiplet, which represents a \textrm{O(5)} partial dynamical symmetry.
-It should be pointed out that this partial dynamical symmetry is not the same thing as the previous studies in \cite{Leviatan11}.
-It will be clear, from the ensuing discussion, that while this degenerate multiplet corresponds to that found in the \textrm{SO(5)} symmetry with quantum number $\tau=2$, the next one ($\tau=3$) is not exactly degenerate, a feature that is often observed in actual nuclear spectra.
+Within the parameter region of the green line in Fig. 1, we find the unexpected result that there is an accidental degeneracy of the corresponding energy levels between the ground and quasi-$\gamma$ bands such that they form an exactly degenerate multiplet, \textbf{see the top graph in Fig. 2.} It will be clear, from the ensuing discussion, that while this degenerate multiplet corresponds to that found in the \textrm{SO(5)} symmetry with quantum number $\tau=2$, the next one ($\tau=3$) is not exactly degenerate, a feature that is often observed in actual nuclear spectra.
+The key observation is that, spherical-like $\gamma$-soft triaxial rotational spectra actually exists (\textbf{see the bottom figure in Fig. 2}), which may be the candidate to solve the spherical nucleus puzzle \cite{Heyde11,Heyde16,Garrett18}. \textbf{This spherical-like spectra is not shown in \cite{Wang22}.}